silentgameplays/Himan-2-Silent-Assassin-Resolution-and-Black-Screen-Fix-Windows-10/README.md

 3.Find the Hitman2.ini file

-4.(Optional)For a glitchless free experience limit your overall refresh rate for older games:
-NVIDIA>Control Panel>Change Resolution to 60Hz

-5.For Windows 10 (1909) Use the following settings in Hitman2.ini file:

-* SoundDll SoundEngine.dll
-* ScriptDll SDL_Engine.dll
-* ScriptIfDll ScriptInterfaces.dll
-* DrawDll RenderOpenGL.dll

-* Resolution 1920x1080
-* Window 1

-6.For Windows 10 (1809) and other versions where you experience black models of main character with OpenGL

-a.Download and paste the d3d8.dll into the Hitman 2 Silent Assassin directory.
+4.For Windows 10 (1809) and other versions where you experience black models of main character with OpenGL Download and paste the d3d8.dll into the Hitman 2 Silent Assassin directory.

-b.Use the following settings in Hitman2.ini file:
+Use the following settings in Hitman2.ini file:

 * SoundDll SoundEngine.dll
 * ScriptDll SDL_Engine.dll